-✓ Act Take steps to ensure that people receive information which they can access and understand, and receive communication support if they need it.
-Understand how to access interpreting and translation services that are responsive and appropriate to individual communication and/or information needs (see Appendix C).
+✓ Act Take steps to ensure that people receive information which they can access and understand and receive communication support if they need it.
+Understand how to access interpreting (BSL) or services that are responsive and appropriate individual communication and/or information needs (see Appendix C).

-Make sure that a patient or family's communication needs are addressed in ALL COMMUNICATIONS, e.g. when setting appointments, at appointments, when sending letters and care plans, providing health and service information.
+Make sure that a patient or family's communication needs are addressed in ALL COMMUNICATIONS, e.g., when setting appointments, at appointments, when sending letters and care plans, providing health and service information.

 5.4 Where a patient or service user has an identified carer, a discussion should take place to identify whether their carer has any information or communication needs.
 If they do, and with the consent of the patient or service user, and their carer, the information and/or communication support needs of the person's carer should be included as part of the patient/service user's record or notes and flagged appropriately for action.
 If both the patient/service user and their carer have information and/or communication needs, both should be identified, recorded and flagged, and with explicit consent for sharing.
+If a carer changes or is no longer needed by the patient or service user, any information about the carer's needs must be removed from alerts or 'hidden' in the electronic health record.
+It must not be removed entirely so there is a complete history.